Quasimodo’s Character Design – Mostly Cute and Rounded

 Archdeacon Disney Hunchback of Notre Dame

-The Archdeacon doesn’t do lot in the film but he is a big part of the Frollo and Quaismodo’s relationship which is a major plot point, so for him it quality over quantity.
+The Archdeacon doesn’t do lot in the film but he is a big part of the Frollo and Quasimodo’s relationship which is a major plot point, so for him it quality over quantity.
 If he’s in a scene, you know there is damn good reason for it.

 Next Time – Quasimodo’s Mother